binhchay1/apkafe/wp-content/plugins/insert-headers-and-footers/readme.txt

 When we started Insert Headers and Footers plugin, we did too.
 So we built a WordPress code snippets library right inside the WPCode plugin.

-This makes it easy for you to customize WordPress functions with just a click using expert written code snippets.

 You will find verified PHP code snippets for popular feature requests like disable REST API, disable XML-RPC, disable comments, allow SVG file uploads, disable Gutenberg, add Classic Editor, and more without installing separate plugins for each.

 > I was very hesitant to get into any of the code for my website.
 Your plugin made it easy for me to do.
 > Conbrio75 - WordPress user

-We also built the ability to save your code snippets to <a href="https://library.wpcode.com/?utm_source=wprepo&utm_medium=link&utm_campaign=liteplugin" rel="friend" title="WPCode">WPCode Cloud Library</a>, so you can easily re-use it on your other websites, client projects, or even share it with the larger community.
+We also built the ability to save your code snippets to [WPCode Cloud Library](https://library.wpcode.com/?utm_source=wprepo&utm_medium=link&utm_campaign=liteplugin), so you can easily re-use it on your other websites, client projects, or even share it with the larger community.

 WPCode Cloud Library helps you better organize your code snippets in one central location, so you can save more time and speed up your workflow when managing websites.
 No more wasting time looking for custom notes or Github gists.

 Aside from our growing code snippets library, we also have WordPress code generators to help you quickly get ready-to-use custom code using the latest WordPress coding standards and API's.

-Examples of Custom Code Generators with Admin UI include:

-* Custom Post Type Generator - Create custom code snippet for Post Types.
-* Custom Taxonomy Generator - Get custom code snippet for Taxonomies.
-* WP Query Generator - Get custom code snippet for WP_Query to load posts.
-* Custom Sidebar Generator - Create custom code snippet to register custom sidebars or widget-ready areas.
-* Custom Widget Generator - Custom code snippet to register custom widgets.
-* Navigation Menu Generator - Custom code snippet for registering new navigation menu locations in your theme.

-Aside from the above, we also have code snippet generator for scheduling a cron job, registering scripts & stylesheets, adding custom post status, and more.

 = Conditional Logic for Code Snippets + Code Insertion Priority =